xerakt/xerakt/README.md

 xerakt does not affect in any way the inserted non-xerakt-generated DOM - the only things it does are checking that it is an instance of `Node` and passing it as an argument to `insertBefore` or `appendChild` (and, if necessary, to `removeChild`) method of the parent node;

 > [!WARNING]
-> xerakt doesn't check what kind of node a foreign node token is, xerakt tries to insert it as child in any case, so it's your responsibility to check that this node can be inserted as a child to the corresponding parent node without any negative outcomes such as unintentional removal from previous parent or, for examle, suddenly losing all its own children in case it is a [document fragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) (using a document fragment as a foreign node token is not a good idea in most cases)
+> xerakt doesn't check what kind of node a foreign node token is, xerakt tries to insert it as child in any case, so it's your responsibility to check that this node can be inserted as a child to the corresponding parent node without any negative outcomes such as unintentional removal from previous parent or, for example, suddenly losing all its own children in case it is a [document fragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) (using a document fragment as a foreign node token is not a good idea in most cases)

 <br>